schatt/6layer/README.md

 The framework is distributed as a Swift Package from the `Framework/` directory.
 This ensures that only the essential framework code is included when other projects consume it.

-## 🆕 Latest Release: v6.3.0
+## 🆕 Latest Release: v6.4.0

-### **Services & Localization**
+### **Design System Bridge & Developer Experience**
-☁️ **Services infrastructure**: CloudKit service with delegate pattern, Notification service, Security & Privacy service.
-🌐 **Framework localization**: Complete localization infrastructure with automatic string localization and key management.
-🎨 **Platform extensions**: Cross-platform font extensions, additional semantic colors, custom value views for display fields.
-🛠️ **Developer experience**: Debug warnings for missing hints.
+🎨 **Design System Bridge**: Framework-level abstraction for mapping external design tokens to SixLayer components with theme injection.
+🧪 **SixLayerTestKit**: Comprehensive testing utilities for framework consumers with service mocks and test helpers.
+📚 **Sample Applications**: Canonical TaskManager sample app demonstrating proper SixLayer architecture patterns.
+🌐 **Localization Improvements**: .xcstrings support and localization completeness checking.
+🔧 **Developer Experience**: Stable extension surface and migration tooling.

 ### **Previous Release: v6.1.1 - Color.named() Extensions**
 🎨 **Color API improvements**: Extended `Color.named()` to support `systemBackground` and other commonly used color names (`cardBackground`, `label`, `secondaryLabel`, `tertiaryLabel`, `separator`).